ScriptureExamined/NovawrightStudios/_posts/2025-10-22-halloween-game-jam.md

 # GameDev.tv Halloween 2025 Game Jam

-The GameDev.tv Halloween 2025 game jam ran for 10 days—but I only had about 3 days to put something together.
+The GameDev.tv Halloween 2025 game jam ran for 10 days, but I only had about 3 days to put something together.

 This was also my **first game jam using Unity**, so there was definitely a learning curve involved.